A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Introduction

-In this work, we present a framework for this class of problems with an emphasis on finding primal feasible solutions, which we developed in the context of the Mixed-Integer Programming workshop 2025 \footnote{Details on the competition can be found at the following page:\\ \url{https://www.mixedinteger.org/2025/competition/}}.
+In this work, we present a framework for this class of problems with an emphasis on finding primal feasible solutions, which we developed in the context of the Land-Doig MIP Computational Competition 2025~\footnote{Details on the competition can be found at the following page:\\ \url{https://www.mixedinteger.org/2025/competition/}}.
 The framework also provides dual bounds for a subset of MIQCQPs as a by-product of the primal search.
 Our approach is based on a branch-and-bound algorithm leveraging Frank-Wolfe to optimize continuous relaxations over the convex hull of mixed-integer feasible points, as proposed in the Boscia framework~\cite{hendrych2022convex}.
-Importantly, our method can leverage mixed-integer linear optimization solvers to compute vertices of a relaxed feasible region and can naturally handle differentiable nonlinear terms in the objective function, a property we leverage to transform and relax constraints.
-Guided by the nonlinear relaxations, we fix continuous and integer variables and use other off-the-shelf solvers for the resulting small problems, adapting techniques from the large neighborhood search literature.
-A high-level overview of our framework is presented in \cref{fig:overview}.
+Importantly, our method uses mixed-integer linear optimization solvers to compute vertices of a relaxed feasible region and can naturally handle differentiable nonlinear terms in the objective function, a property we leverage to transform and relax constraints.
+Guided by the nonlinear relaxations, we fix continuous and integer variables and use other off-the-shelf solvers for the resulting smaller problems, adapting techniques from the large neighborhood search literature.
+Our framework can thus be contrasted with most MINLP and MIQCQP solvers mentioned above which primarily construct polyhedral relaxations, with a few exceptions such as BARON.
+A high-level overview of our framework is presented in Figure~\ref{fig:overview}.

-The rest of the paper is organized as follows. \cref{sec:boscia} presents the core part of the framework consisting of the specialized branch-and-bound with relaxations solved with Frank-Wolfe. \cref{sec:problemtransformation} details the transformations we operate on the original MIQCQP, modifying the set of constraints and the objective. \cref{sec:heuristics} expands on the heuristics called during and after the branch-and-bound process. \cref{sec:experiments} presents computational results assessing the performance of the framework and the impact of its different components.
+The rest of the paper is organized as follows.
+Section~\ref{sec:boscia} presents the core part of the framework consisting of the specialized branch-and-bound with relaxations solved with Frank-Wolfe.
+Section~\ref{sec:problemtransformation} details the transformations we operate on the original MIQCQP, modifying the set of constraints and the objective function.
+Section~\ref{sec:heuristics} expands on the heuristics called during and after the branch-and-bound process.
+Section~\ref{sec:experiments} presents computational results assessing the performance of the framework and the impact of its different components.